agnieszkaniedzialkowska/api-documentation/pages/03.fe-development/08.ingrid-implementation/docs.md

 ## Setting up the Ingrid plugin in Centra

-To set up the Ingrid plugin, head to SYSTEM->STORES and choose the store you want to use Ingrid in.
+To set up the Ingrid plugin, head to System-> Stores and choose the store you want to use Ingrid in.
 The minimum requirements for the plugin to work are the following:

 1. A private key in the proper format (non-base64 encoded) is supplied,
 2. A default locale is selected,